MKrafick/DBUtilityScripts/README.md

 *DB2ConnectionTest.java*

-Script to do a quick JDBC connection check (Pass/fail) via a command line.
+Script to do a quick JDBC connection check (Pass/Fail) via a command line.
 Used to eliminate variables with a failed GUI connection, etc. Checks JDBC connection at basic level.
+Manually edit assigtned variables, compile, and run.

 *GET_FUNCTION.sql*